-I covered the fall of Saigon in 1975 when South Vietnam collapsed and North Vietnamese seized the city.
-Looking back, I ask myself: What was the sense of it all?
+I covered the fall of Saigon when South Vietnam collapsed and North Vietnamese seized the city.
+I now ask myself: What was the sense of it all?

 Sometime in mid-late April 1975 I mentioned to my bureau chief at the Reuters office in Paris that if needed I would go to the North Vietnamese capital of Hanoi to try to cover the advance of Northern troops then fast bearing down on the South Vietnamese capital of Saigon.